 In 1996 Barrett-Lennard found that click rates in Southern Residents increased the fewer animals there were which he interpreted as meaning that the information obtained by clicks is shared.
 If this is the case with single clicks and click trains (a click train being a steady stream of clicks occurring about every 2 seconds or less [Barrett-Lennard 1996]) then perhaps buzzes are shared as well, allowing group members to not only signal their intention to change direction, but give the other pod members more spatial information through the reflection of the buzzes.

 Buzzes are the only ‘click’ that occurs as part of a discrete pulsed call.
 One example is the call S37.
 This call is characterized by a buzz immediately followed by a rising and then falling tonal pulsed call.
-When an independent buzz and the buzz at the beginning of the S37 call are looked at on a spectrogram, it is apparent that they share approximately the same frequency range and click rate.
+When an independent buzz and the buzz at the beginning of the S37 call are compared using a spectrogram, it is apparent that they share approximately the same frequency range and click rate.
 If discrete calls serve as calls used to maintain group cohesion and identity, and buzzes occur in discrete calls then it stands to reason that buzzes also have some communicative function outside of echolocation.

 Although I reached some interesting conclusions in this study, there were many limitations.
 In many recordings the background noise at points, mainly caused by passing ship and boats but occasionally flow noise as well, was loud enough that it potentially masked the calls, making it difficult to determine accurate call and buzz rates.
-In the Lighthouse data, because the hydrophones were stationary and the whales weren’t, and my data, because the whales were spread out and moving faster than the Gato Verde in most cases, occasionally the whales would get far enough away or point the opposite direction of the hydrophones making their calls hard to hear over background noise again making it difficult to get accurate counts of calls and buzzes.
-Although this was a problem, there were no trends in the data of calls being too soft either before or after direction change meaning that if the data is being skewed, it is being done so randomly.
+In the Lighthouse data, because the hydrophones were stationary and the whales weren’t, and my data, because the whales were spread out and moving faster than the Gato Verde in most cases, occasionally the whales would get far enough away or point away from the hydrophones making their calls hard to hear over background noise again making it difficult to get accurate counts of calls and buzzes.
+Although this was a problem, there were no trends in the data of calls being too soft either before or after direction change meaning that if the data is being skewed, it is being done so randomly to both time periods.

 The matter of human error was doubly as pertinent in this data set because the data passed through more than one set of people.
 The historic data was recorded and entered into the computer by one person and then extracted and analyzed by another.
 The number of different researchers recording and transcribing heightens the possibility of data entry mistakes.
 Sound files were also sometimes mislabeled meaning that the sound file start time and the labeled start time may have been different, thereby affecting data analysis accuracy.